slatex/LaTeXML-Plugin-sTeX/README.md

 [here](http://dlmf.nist.gov/LaTeXML/get.html).

 #### Trang
-This plug will also need [Trang](http://www.thaiopensource.com/relaxng/trang.html) for transforming the schema.
+This plug in will also need [Trang](http://www.thaiopensource.com/relaxng/trang.html) for transforming the schema.
 ##### MAC OS